stephen-quiton/stephen-quiton.github.io/pages/FW1-PythonInst.md

 ### MongoDB

-FireWorks can be used with any remote database, but the one that has worked most reliable for me thus far is [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
+FireWorks can be used with any remote database, but the one that has worked most reliably for me thus far is [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
 Make an account there and select the free options and using any platform (I'm using Azure).

 When you setting it up, you should have come across the list of IPs to whitelist (click on "Network Access" on the sidebar).
 For now, the only IP address we want to add is HPC's login node, which you can do by adding `10.125.0.0/0`.
 As a last resort, if you later come to connection problems, you can allow access from all IPs (add `0.0.0.0/0`), but this is generally not recommended because at that point, your database can be modified from anywhere.